 The study was reported around the world and has been much discussed.
-Some argue that the data set is not robust as some of the 63 sites were at play long before 1989, which was 27 years after the publication of Rachel Carson's Silent Spring.
+Some argue that the data set is not robust as some of the 63 sites were sampled only in one year.
+Nonetheless the pattern is very strong see figure, and it is hard to avoid the conclusion that there has been a major decline in insect biomass.
+We should also bear in mind that the impacts of mankind on the planet were at play long before 1989, which was 27 years after the publication of Rachel Carson's Silent Spring.
 It seems probable that this 75% drop, if it is real, is just the tail end of a much larger fall.
 We will never know how many insects there were, say, 100 years ago, before the advent of pesticides and industrial farming.